tlowrimore/mini_graph/README.md

 [![Build Status](https://travis-ci.org/coroutine/simple_graph.svg?branch=master)](https://travis-ci.org/coroutine/simple_graph)

 Hi!
-SimpleGraph is a Ruby gem who's name says it all: it is simple--in functionality and user experience--and it's a graph.
+SimpleGraph is a Ruby gem who's name says it all: it is simple--in functionality and user experience--and it's a graph implementation.
 Imagine that!

 SimpleGraph provides a small DSL for defining and searching graphs.
 Behind the scenes, SimpleGraph uses a core set of classes to support the DSL.
 Of course, you are free